thongchaic/ndmon/README.md

 # ndmon
 The coexistence of dual-stack IPv4 and IPv6 networks is increasingly utilized by networking devices.
 Monitoring and analyzing device discovery protocols has become important for local network security.
-In this hobby project, ndmon is a useful tool for capturing and analyzing ARP and ND protocols.
+In this hobby project, ndmon is a useful development tool for capturing and analyzing ARP (the rfc 826) and ND (the rfc 4861) protocols.

 # Install python libraries